 Those speedy connections are well-protected by 256-bit encryption and a kill switch, ensuring your online travels will be kept secret.

-A strict no-logs policy and a Bitcoin payment option means your privacy is completely protected.
+A strict no-logs policy and a Bitcoin payment option mean your privacy is completely protected.

-Apps are available for the macOS, iOS, Android and Windows platforms.
-Plus, users can take advantage of PrivateVPN’s router compatibility if they need to protect other devices, or if the provider’s 6 simultaneous connection limit begins to chafe.
+Apps are available for macOS, iOS, Android, and Windows platforms.
+Plus, users can take advantage of PrivateVPN’s router compatibility if they need to protect other devices, or if the provider’s 10 simultaneous connection limit begins to chafe.